iclcv/icl/manual/modules/utils.rst

 Exceptions Types
 """"""""""""""""

-  ICL's basic exception type is *icl::utils::ICLException** that inherits **std::runtime_error**.
+  ICL's basic exception type is :icl:`ICLException` that inherits **std::runtime_error**.
 In addition, there are several other exception types either implemented in the **ICLUtils/Exception.h** header or within one of the other ICL modules.
-ICL's exception hierarchy is rather flat; most of the time either **utils::ICLException** or a direct child-class instance is thrown.
+ICL's exception hierarchy is rather flat; most of the time either :icl:`ICLException` or a direct child-class instance is thrown.

 .. _utils.threading: